michaelfester/docs/docs/guides/tips/subcategories-hierarchies.md

 - Smooth leafed
 - Red cardinal

-When we create a **relation column** using our **Parent** column (in other words a relation that relates items to their parents) and we have a number of ‘levels’ then the result will be that we can tap through deeper and deeper into the hierarchy and give the user a clear experience of this nesting of categories.
+When we create a **relation column** using our **Parent** column (in other words a relation that relates items to their parents) and we have a number of ‘levels' then the result will be that we can tap through deeper and deeper into the hierarchy and give the user a clear experience of this nesting of categories.

 ![](/docs/guides/tips/subcategories-hierarchies/2021-09-20%2015.16.14.gif)